numalariamodeling/faculty-enrich-2022-examples/README.md

 <details><summary><span>Click here to expand</span></summary>
 <p>

+- Change the value of `SetupParser.default_block` from 'LOCAL' to **'HPC'**
+    - This is to run the longer simulation on COMPS, as opposed to your local machine
 - Add a variable 'serialize_year' to the run_exampleSim.py script (without any interventions), and set it equal to 50.
 - Update the configuration parameters as shown below to enable serialization
-- Update simtools.ini to reflect your paths
-- Change the value of `SetupParser.default_block` from 'LOCAL' to **'HPC'**
-    - This is to run the longer simulation on COMPS, as opposed to your local machine
 - Run simulation
 - Copy the experimentID ('expID') from the simulation metadata to pick-up from later.